 Once you’ve found the perfect sweater, it’s time to start crafting.
 You'll need a faux pumpkin ($9, Oriental Trading Co.) that's made from a lightweight material.
 For a medium-size faux pumpkin (ours was approximately 10 inches in diameter), one sweater sleeve should cover the surface.
 Start by using sharp crafts scissors ($10, Amazon) to cut off one sleeve, then cut the sleeve in half lengthwise.

 Set the pumpkin in the center of the cut sleeve piece and bring one end up to the base of the pumpkin stem; hot glue to secure.
 Bring the other end of the sleeve up to the base of the stem (you’ll probably have to trim this end) and secure with hot glue ($3, Walmart).

 After you’ve glued both ends of the sweater sleeve to the pumpkin, there will be an open gap on either side of the pumpkin—this is where having a somewhat stretchy material will come in handy!
 Stretch each side of the sweater material to meet in the center and hot glue to secure.
 Your pumpkin should now be entirely covered with the sweater.

 Step 4: Add Embellishments

-Once the pumpkin is covered, use a piece of thick yarn or twine to cover the stem and hide the glued edges.
+When the pumpkin is covered, use a piece of thick yarn or jute twine ($5, Michaels) to cover the stem and hide the glued edges.
 Use a bead of hot glue to secure a long piece of yarn at the base of the stem, then wrap the yarn around the stem until it's fully covered.
 Secure the end with hot glue.
 Once you’re done, it’s time to accessorize!
-We cut a leaf shape from a wide burlap ribbon, but you could use any kind of faux leaves or greenery to finish your pumpkin.
+We cut a leaf shape from a wide burlap ribbon ($5, Michaels), but you could use any kind of faux leaves or greenery to finish your pumpkin.
 Add your sweater pumpkins to a fall mantel display or sprinkle them around your home.